-- High traffic counts and accidents are predominately located along Bury New Road and Higher Lane, with junctions acting as accident hot spots. - Bury New Road acts as a major barrier to pedestrian movement, with crossings concentrated around large road junctions. - Higher Lane is used as rat-run street, with motor vehicle users driving at higher speeds, creating an unsafe environment for cyclists and pedestrians in the area. - The area around Bury New Road/ Higher Lane/ Bury Old Road junction is highlighted in the emerging Bury Transport Strategy as having major issues with safety and design.
+- High traffic counts and accidents are predominately located along Bury New Road and Higher Lane, with junctions acting as accident hot spots. - Bury New Road acts as a major barrier to pedestrian movement, with crossings concentrated around large road junctions. - The area around Bury New Road/ Higher Lane/ Bury Old Road junction is highlighted in the emerging Bury Transport Strategy as having major issues with safety and design.